Emergency Nurse Practitioner Career Overview

 Are you ready to earn your online nursing degree?

-Emergency room nurse practitioners (ERNPs) provide care to patients experiencing medical emergencies.
+Emergency nurse practitioners (ENPs) provide care to patients experiencing medical emergencies.
 This specialty typically pays a six-figure salary and provides the satisfaction of knowing that you can help save lives and treat serious injuries and conditions.

-ERNPs usually see about 22 patients per day, making it a fast-paced career.
-If you enjoy working as part of a team and making a major difference, read on for more about ERNPs and their contributions.
+ENPs usually see about 22 patients per day, making it a fast-paced career.
+If you enjoy working as part of a team and making a major difference, read on for more about ENPs and their contributions.

-Emergency room nurse practitioners must work effectively with other members of the emergency care team, including social workers and healthcare providers, and be able to communicate effectively with patients and their families.
-Because emotions run high in emergency rooms, ERNPs must remain calm under stress and demonstrate empathy.
+Emergency nurse practitioners must work effectively with other members of the emergency care team, including social workers and healthcare providers, and be able to communicate effectively with patients and their families.
+Because emotions run high in emergency rooms, ENPs must remain calm under stress and demonstrate empathy.

 Key Responsibilities